Texas, Oklahoma will join the SEC in 2025 - The Vicksburg Post

 “What has changed between 2012 and today?”
 Harroz said.
 “The answer is everything.”

-Harroz said it became apparent that the Big 12 would be “last in line” for television networks among the power conferences when it came to landing a new TV deal.
+Harroz said it became apparent the Big 12 would be “last in line” for television networks among the power conferences when it came to landing a new TV deal.

-“After thorough consideration and study,” Oklahoma athletic director Joe Castiglione said, “it became obvious that standing pat would be falling behind.”

-Adding Texas and Oklahoma to a conference that already includes football powerhouses such as Alabama, LSU, Georgia and Florida gives the SEC eight programs that have won national championships since 1980.
+“Being last in line has consequences,” Harroz said.
+“You’ve heard conversation from (Castiglione) talking about not enjoying 11 a.m. kickoffs.
+Our fans talk about that.
+It also matters to student-athletes.
+When those who go before you, in terms of negotiations for 2025 and beyond, if those premiere slots are already taken up, it impacts things in a material way.
+It translates into disadvantages in recruiting the top talent, disadvantages for our student-athletes and a detriment to the fan experience.”

 Bulldog fans flock to see national championship trophy on its Vicksburg visit